nmkedziora/ilib-mono-by-natk/docs-website/docs/ilib-common/src/namespaces/JSUtils.md

 function isEmpty(obj): boolean
 ```

-Return true if the given object has no properties.<p>
+Return true if the given object has no properties.

 #### Parameters